astronomer/docs/learn/airflow-sql-data-quality.md

 ## How it works

-The SQL check operators are versions of the `SQLOperator` that abstract SQL queries to streamline data quality checks.
+The SQL check operators abstract SQL queries to streamline data quality checks.
 One difference between the SQL check operators and the standard [`BaseSQLOperator`](https://airflow.apache.org/docs/apache-airflow/2.2.0/_api/airflow/operators/sql/index.html#airflow.operators.sql.BaseSQLOperator) is that the SQL check operators respond with a boolean, meaning the task fails when any of the resulting queries fail.
-This is particularly helpful in stopping a data pipeline before bad data makes it to a given destination.
+This is particularly helpful for stopping a data pipeline before bad data makes it to a given destination.
 The lines of code and values that fail the check are observable in the Airflow logs.

 The following SQL check operators are recommended for implementing data quality checks: